camlspotter/ocaml/README-leopard.md

 The output of `-no-trans` can be compiled by OCamleopard compilers.

+## `-leopard`, `-no-leopard`

+Force "Leopard" mode enabled or disabled, no matter whether module named `Leopard` is in the load path or not.

 # "Leopard" mode

 Some of the extensions of OCamleopard requires its library module named `Leopard`.